GoogleCloudPlatform/pubsec-declarative-toolkit/docs/landing-zone-v2/README.md

 ## <a name='SingleGCPorganization'></a>Single GCP organization

-This pattern will be ideal for most use-cases and isolation between enviornments is achieved through folder structures.
+This pattern will be ideal for most use-cases and isolation between environments is achieved through folder structures.

 In this example a Landing Zone is deployed per environment.